ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ### Installation on Unix (Linux, macOS, *BSD)

 Note: OCaml is available as a package in most Linux distributions; however, it is often outdated.
-On Unix, the best way to install OCaml is with `opam`, OCaml's package manager.
+The best way to install OCaml is with `opam`, OCaml's package manager.

 The following steps depend on having these packages or tools installed:
 `gcc`, `build-essential`, `curl`, `bubblewrap`, and `unzip`.